paulo-zhang/OrderBookDataCollector/README.md

 Inject serviceLocators into PlatformService, so it only depends on interfaces instead of concrete implementations.

-(To be implemented) Test PlatformService with Mock dependencies.
+Test PlatformService with Mock dependencies (2 fake DataFeeds and 2 fake Storages).

 ## Class diagram